Kingdom of Dalmatia

-The Kingdom of Dalmatia (Kraljevina Dalmacija; Regno di Dalmazia; Königreich Dalmatien) was a crown land of the Austrian Empire (1815–1867) and the Cisleithanian half of Austria-Hungary (1867–1918).
+The Kingdom of Dalmatia (Kraljevina Dalmacija; Regno di Dalmazia; Königreich Dalmatien) was a crown land of the Austrian Empire (1815 – 1867) and the Cisleithanian half of Austria-Hungary (1867 – 1918).
 It encompassed the entirety of the region of Dalmatia, with its capital at Zadar.

+It was formed at the Congress of Vienna in 1815 out of the former short-lived Illyrian Provinces.
+Near the end of WW1 in 1918, as part of the Triune Kingdom, all ties with Austria-Hungary were ended, and it became part of the State of Slovenes, Croats and Serbs.